Mission Statement & Purpose

 History

 The Family Peace Initiative (FPI) is a certified battering intervention program operated by Halley Counseling Services, P.A.
-Presently, FPI operates 11 groups in 4 communities throughout eastern Kansas.
+Presently, FPI operates more than 25+ groups in communities throughout the state of Kansas.
 Along with direct service, the staff of the FPI conducts training through workshops and conferences focusing on battering intervention facilitation and battering motivation.

 FPI was born out of the work of Dorthy Stucky Halley, LMSW, and Steve Halley, LSCSW.
 Dorthy received grant funding for a battering intervention program in the early 1990s.
 In 2002, significant program changes occurred and FPI was born.
 A new curriculum was created and a new focus on intervention was undertaken that was research and evidence-based.